 This book is subtitled: “Advice on careers, finance, and life from Harvard Business School’s Class of 1963”.
 It seemed like a clever idea for a book, and I always like hearing the perspectives of those who are near the end of their careers and lives.
 The main takeaway for me was: nothing will bring you more satisfaction than strong relationships with family and friends.
 Also, career success can be a worthy pursuit, as long as it is kept in perspective.
 The book is printed, but you can also read the whole thing online (which is what I did).

-This book is the best little book on when to quit, and when to keep pushing, that I’ve ever read.
+This book discusses when to quit, and when to keep pushing.
 It’s short, memorable, and wise.
 So often we hear the quotes about NEVER, EVER, QUIT, or we hear the contrarian pop-pieces about “actually, winners quit often.”
 This book straddles the divide and discusses the whole topic with the attention and subtlety it deserves.
 Simply fantastic.

 How to Fail at Almost Everything and Still Win Big